iaincollins/iaincollins/README.md

 Originally developed for React, it has also been ported to other popular frameworks, including Vue.js and Svelte - and can be used with non-JavaScript frameworks, such as Drupal.

-To ensure it remains open source, collaborative and independent it has been spun off into a dedicated organization, with it's own core team led by [@balazsorban44](https://github.com/balazsorban44).
+To ensure it remains open source, collaborative and independent it has been spun off into a dedicated organization, with it's own core team.

 ## 🎬 Mercury

-_Video management, transcription and translation tool.
-Sponsored by the Google DNI Prototype fund._
+_📼 Web based video management, transcription and translation software.
+Funded by Google._

 <img src="https://user-images.githubusercontent.com/595695/136658187-c3ef9888-e17f-4c50-aa2f-d54eec2a276b.png" width="250" align="left">